 When first establishing a new business venture, there are numerous steps that you can take to ensure that it is profitable.
 From creating a clearly defined and unique value proposition to successfully translating your product’s key features into consumer-friendly benefits, these short-term measures enable you to shift merchandise quickly and at viable margins.

 Maintaining these measures can be difficult as the market and your business evolve, meaning that you must consider a long-term strategy if your venture is to drive sustainable profitability.
-After all, throwing a fresh coat of paint on the wall is believed to add up to 3% to the value of a property, but only for as long as the visual impact is sustained and initial sheen remains.

 How to Sustain Long-term Profits within your Business